delihiros/pseudogen/README.md

   $ ./../train-pseudogen.sh -p all.code -e all.anno
   $ ./../run-pseudogen.sh -f tune/travatar.ini
   $ # input Python code you want to translate
+  $ # in some environments, you may need to press Ctrl+D few times in order to start tranlating
 ```